Canadian Charter of Rights and Freedoms: Interpretation and enforcement

 The task of interpreting and enforcing the Charter falls to the courts, with the Supreme Court of Canada being the ultimate authority on the matter.
+Litigation involving the charter may be referred to as a Charter challenge.

 With the Charter's supremacy confirmed by section 52 of the Constitution Act, 1982, the courts continued their practice of striking down unconstitutional statutes or parts of statutes as they had with earlier case law regarding federalism.
 However, under section 24 of the Charter, courts also gained new powers to enforce creative remedies and exclude more evidence in trials.
 Courts have since made many important decisions, including R v Morgentaler (1988), which struck down Canada's abortion law, and Vriend v Alberta (1998), in which the Supreme Court found the province's exclusion of sexual orientation as a prohibited grounds of discrimination violated the equality rights under section 15.
 In the latter case, the Court then read the protection into the law.

 Courts may receive Charter questions in a number of ways.
 Rights claimants could be prosecuted under a criminal law that they argue is unconstitutional.
 Others may feel government services and policies are not being dispensed in accordance with the Charter, and apply to lower-level courts for injunctions against the government.
 A government may also raise questions of rights by submitting reference questions to higher-level courts; for example, Prime Minister Paul Martin's government approached the Supreme Court with Charter questions as well as federalism concerns in the case Re Same-Sex Marriage (2004).
 Provinces may also do this with their superior courts.
 The government of Prince Edward Island initiated the Provincial Judges Reference by asking its provincial Supreme Court a question on judicial independence under section 11.